carolinasancho/covid_analysis/README.md

 ##  💻 Aggregation and Scrapping:

-The information was collected and all de data sources previously informed, all the aggregation and analysis were made with pandas and Tableau
+The information was collected in all de data sources previously informed, all the aggregation and analysis were made with pandas and Tableau.
-I relates all the information by data in order to obtain the answer I was looking for: How big was the impact of the COVID on Brazilian job loss?
+I related all the information by data in order to obtain the answer I was looking for: How big was the impact of the COVID on Brazilian job loss?

 ##  💻 Analysis: